FedericoCampe8/CoCoS/README.md

 We tested the system on several proteins of different type and length.
 For each target we provide the input file and the best protein predicted by tool saved as a pdb file.

 Thanks for reading this page.
-For any general question about the system feel free to contact write to campe8@nmsu.edu.
+For any general question about the system feel free to contact campe8@nmsu.edu.